To see a full dashboard with study details and filtering, go to our DEMO page.

 Ready to become a subscriber?
 Go to our PRICING page.

 Inflammatory pain is a type of pain that is caused by inflammation in the body.
-It can result from various conditions, such as arthritis, inflammatory bowel disease (IBD), and infections.
+It can occur in any body part and often results from various conditions, such as arthritis, inflammatory bowel disease (IBD), and infections.

 Inflammatory pain can be acute or chronic and may be accompanied by additional symptoms, such as fever or fatigue.